spacesailor24/lit-2966-la-unsupported-chains/README.md

 ##### Creating a Stellar Keypair

-This file, containing our Lit Action code, has a single function which will use the Stellar testnet to simulate a transaction that invokes our Stellar Smart Contract in order to determine whether or not it should return `true` or `false`, effectively authorizing our callee to decrypt our data.
+This file, containing our Lit Action code, has a single function which will use the Stellar testnet to simulate a transaction that invokes our Stellar smart contract in order to determine whether or not it should return `true` or `false`, effectively authorizing our callee to decrypt our data.

 There are some constraints of the Stellar network that differ from how typical EVM chains function that influence the design of our Lit Action.
 Stellar requires all calls to submit or simulate a transaction to the network be signed, even if we're invoking a readonly smart contract function.